ZooHillData/zoos/README.md

 [Tanstack](https://tanstack.com) and [ShadCN](https://ui.shadcn.com/) are powerful libraries for building apps.
 They are a bit _too powerful_ in some cases.
 Zoos is a monorepo of composable libraries and methods that provide a slightly more user-friendly and opinionated API on top of these and other foundational libraries (like [Zustand](https://zustand.docs.pmnd.rs/getting-started/introduction)).

+You can think of this library as the "ShadCN" of Tanstack.

 ## Architecture

 - **Zoos App -** A Vite, Tanstack Router app composing core React libraries - lots of examples and documentation